Crypto Portfolio Strategies

 The Sharpe ratio measures excess return per unit of risk, calculated as (portfolio return - risk-free rate) / portfolio standard deviation.
 For cryptocurrency portfolios, use a risk-free rate appropriate for your jurisdiction and time horizon, typically government bond yields.

-The Sortino ratio improves on the Sharpe ratio by only considering downside volatility, which is more relevant for investors primarily concerned with losses.
-This metric is particularly useful for cryptocurrency portfolios given the asymmetric nature of crypto returns.
+You should also track the Sortino ratio, which improves on the Sharpe ratio by only considering downside volatility.
+If your primary concern is protecting against losses, this metric is particularly useful for your cryptocurrency portfolio given the asymmetric nature of crypto returns.

 Maximum Drawdown Analysis